ZekomZ/simplify-joomla-virtuemart-module/README.md

 Ref: http://virtuemart.net/

 ## Installation
-1/ Download a release (simplifycommerce.zip) from the menu option above and install the zip file through the Joomla admin panel.
+1/ If you haven't done so already, download a release (simplifycommerce.zip) from the menu option above and install the zip file through the Joomla admin panel.

 2/ Follow the instructions on-screen to add Simplify Commerce as a payment method to VirtueMart